 Cosmetic Dentistry: Any dental treatment or repair that is solely rendered to improve the appearance of the teeth or mouth.

-Crown Lengthening: A surgical procedure exposing more tooth for restorative purposes.
+Crown Lengthening: A surgical procedure exposing more teeth for restorative purposes.

 Curettage: A deep scaling of that portion of the tooth below the gum line.
-Purpose is to remove calculus and infected gum tissue.
+The purpose is to remove calculus and infected gum tissue.

 Cuspid: Also see canine tooth.

 Cusp(s): The protruding portion(s) of a tooth’s chewing surface.

 Dental Floss: A thin, nylon string, waxed or unwaxed, that is inserted between the teeth to remove food and plaque.